mrcoulter45/technology-examples/React/README.md

 // parent component
 <Counter key={counter.id} value={counter.value} onDelete={this.handleDelete} />
 ```
-Here, onDelete is a reference to a function in the parent component.
+Here, 'onDelete' is a reference to a function in the parent component.
 This allows you to call a parent component function from a child component.
 - Children props can be passed like so:
 ```
 // parent component